Part II: Implementing Your Plan in Brightspace

 Academic and Student Support Services

-- Add supports and services (e.g. library service and writing center) available at Memorial and your specific campus (list provided in CITL Setup Kit).Note: Items identified in Setup Kit as a WEB PAGE can be edited by you using the HTML Editor and LINKS (e.g. Library Service, Technical Help) are managed by CITL, so updates will automatically be applied to your site.
+- Add supports and services (e.g. library service and writing center) available at Memorial and your specific campus (list provided in CITL Setup Kit Template).Note: Items identified in Setup Kit as a WEB PAGE can be edited by you using the HTML Editor and LINKS (e.g. Library Service, Technical Help) are managed by CITL, so updates will automatically be applied to your site.

 - Check with your academic unit and colleagues for other discipline-specific resources or institutional policies to add.